terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_vdc.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_org_vdc"
+page_title: "Viettel IDC Cloud: vcloud_org_vdc"
 sidebar_current: "docs-vcd-resource-org-vdc"
 description: |-
-  Provides a VMware Cloud Director Organization VDC resource.
+  Provides a Viettel IDC Cloud Organization VDC resource.
 This can be used to create and delete an Organization VDC.
 ---

 # vcd\_org\_vdc

-Provides a VMware Cloud Director Organization VDC resource.
+Provides a Viettel IDC Cloud Organization VDC resource.
 This can be used to create and delete an Organization VDC.
 Requires system administrator privileges.

 -> **Note:** This resource supports NSX-T and NSX-V based Org VDCs by providing relevant